-The SERC scholarship selection panel will be meeting in early July 2016 to select the upcoming scholarship awardees.
+The SERC scholarship selection panel will be meeting in July 2016 to select the upcoming scholarship awardees.
 Start preparing your application now to be in the mix for next semester.

 SERC SCHOLARSHIP OPPORTUNITIES